laszlokorte/tams-tools/app/components/graph/README.md

 Graph component
 ===============

-This component provides an user interface for editing a graph by creating and positioning nodes and connecting them.
+This component provides an user interface for editing a directed graph by creating and positioning nodes and connecting them via drag-'n-drop.